 Economic factors, such as feed costs and market fluctuations, also play a significant role in shaping the Pennsylvania egg market.
 As mentioned earlier, feed costs are a major expense for egg producers, and fluctuations in grain prices can impact their profitability.
 Market fluctuations, driven by factors such as seasonal demand and disease outbreaks, can also create uncertainty for producers.

 The COVID-19 pandemic had a significant impact on the Pennsylvania egg market, as it did on food supply chains across the country.
 The initial surge in demand for eggs, driven by panic buying and increased home cooking, led to temporary shortages and price increases.
-However, as the pandemic evolved, the market stabilized, and prices returned to more normal levels.
+Even so, as the pandemic evolved, the market stabilized, and prices returned to more normal levels.

 Regulatory Landscape: Animal Welfare and Food Safety

 Looking ahead, the Pennsylvania egg market is likely to continue to evolve in response to changing consumer preferences, economic factors, and regulatory developments.
 The demand for specialty eggs is expected to continue to grow, and more producers are likely to adopt cage-free and free-range systems.
-However, the pace of this transition will depend on factors such as access to capital, market demand, and the regulatory environment.
+That said, the pace of this transition will depend on factors such as access to capital, market demand, and the regulatory environment.

 Cracking the Code: Tips and Expert Advice for Buying Eggs in Pennsylvania